acviana/vercel-nextjs-blog/pages/posts/2024-10-07-weekly-update.md

 author: acv
 ---

 This week as part of my consulting work I’ve been working on evaluation metrics for LLM-powered text extraction.
 Essentially, trying to quantify if the LLM grabbed the right text from a document.
 This means diving into more depth on some common text comparison algorithms.
-These were largely familiar with me but I hadn't had a change to use them on a real engineering problem before.
-I collected my notes from my evergreen note taking practice and turned them into this week's post.
+These were largely already familiar to me but I hadn't had a change to use most of them on a real engineering problem before.
+I collected my notes and turned them into this week's post.

 If you need something to listen to while you read may I suggest ["Something Will Happen"](https://open.spotify.com/track/5JfTTsxXiIwQKIWy9DcEV1?si=555abf6b6c804867) by house/jazz artist Beloiz.
 Come for the lush melodies, stay for the encouraging voice-overs by Willem Dafoe.